Old Man Trump

 "Old Man Trump" is a song with lyrics written by American folk singer-songwriter Woody Guthrie in 1954.
-The song describes the racist housing practices and discriminatory rental policies of his landlord, Fred Trump.
-Although the lyrics were written in 1954, it was never recorded by Guthrie.
+The song describes the racist housing practices and discriminatory rental policies of his landlord, Fred Trump, father of President Donald Trump.
 In January 2016, Will Kaufman, a Guthrie scholar and professor of American literature and culture at the University of Central Lancashire, unearthed the handwritten lyrics while conducting research at the Woody Guthrie Archives in Tulsa, Oklahoma.
+There are no known Guthrie recordings of this song.